-If a taxpayer missed the deadline to serve a notice of objection, everything is not lost.
-He can ask the Canada Revenue Agency to extend the time for him to file a notice of objection by making an application to that effect.
-If the CRA refuses to grant the time extension, the taxpayer can apply to the Tax Court of Canada.
+If you missed the deadline to serve a notice of objection, everything is not lost.
+You can ask the Canada Revenue Agency for a time extension by making an application to that effect.
+If the CRA refuses your request, you can apply to the Tax Court of Canada.

-If the taxpayer has applied to the CRA and the Tax Court of Canada but was not granted a time extension to serve his notice of objection, it’s pretty much the end of the road.
-This is why a taxpayer should always be careful and diligent.
-The burden is on the taxpayer to object to the reassessment and comply with the timelines and procedures imposed under the Income Tax Act.
+If you applied to the CRA and the Tax Court of Canada, but were unsuccessful, it’s pretty much the end of the road.
+Remember, the burden is on you to object to a tax reassessment and comply with the timelines and procedures imposed under the Income Tax Act.

 - How to apply to the CRA to have the deadline to file a notice of objection extended?

 - How to apply to the Tax Court of Canada to have the deadline to serve a notice of objection extended?